-1. Fruit fly:

-A. Apply first spray when flies emerge; notice usually is mailed to growers.

-B. The estimated days of protection for the recommended materials are as follows:
+- 1. Cherry fruit fly: - A. Apply first spray when flies emerge; notice usually is mailed to growers. - B. The estimated days of protection for the recommended materials are as follows:

+The commence days or protoction

-Actara
+Actara 10 days

 Assail 10 days

 Delegate 10 days

 Diazinon 10 days

 Dimethoate 21 days

 GF-120 7 days

 Guthion (azinphos-methyl) 14 days

 Sevin 4F (carbaryl) 7 days

 Success, Entrust 7 days

 Malathion 7 days

 Provado (imidacloprid) 10 days

-May cause phytotoxicity on some cultivars.
+\ May cause phytotoxicity on some cultivars.

-C. Precipitation can affect residual activity.
-Check with Extension agent or field representative concerning advisability of reapplication after a rain.

-- 2. Ziram may cause irritation of eyes, nose, throat, and skin. - 3.
+- C. Precipitation can affect residual activity.
+Check with Extension agent or field representative concerning advisability of reapplication after a rain. - 2.
+Ziram may cause irritation of eyes, nose, throat, and skin. - 3.
 Class 11 fungicides (Cabrio, Gem, Pristine) are best used before symptoms of disease, such as powdery mildew, develop.
 Sprayers used for Abound should not be used on apples such as Gala, Cox's Orange Pippin, and McIntosh.
 To delay or prevent the development of resistant pathogens, alternate class 11 fungicide applications with materials having different modes of activity.
 Most class 11 fungicides are limited to 2 sequential applications and 4 total applications of any combination of these fungicides during the year. - 4.
-To delay or prevent the development of resistant strains of powdery mildew, alternate fungicides with different modes of action for management of powdery mildew.
+To delay or prevent the development of fungicide-resistant strains of powdery mildew, alternate fungicides with different modes of action for powdery mildew.
 Resistance has been detected to group 3 fungicides in the Mid-Columbia area.
-See table on next page. - 5.
-Growers have noticed that Rally does not control powdery mildew as well as it did in the past.
-Higher rates and resistance management (rotation with materials in other fungicide families) are recommended.
+Higher rates and resistance management (rotation with materials in other fungicide groups) are recommended.
+See table on next page.